 The best strategies for fighting felony domestic violence charges will depend on the facts and evidence associated with the case.
-A lawyer at Anaya-McKedy, P.C. can provide more insight regarding your best defense options, after discussing the specifics of your case during an initial consultation.
+A lawyer at Anaya & Chadderdon, P.C. can provide more insight regarding your best defense options, after discussing the specifics of your case during an initial consultation.
 We represent civilians and members from all branches of the military in felony domestic violence cases.

 In general, however, some defense options for felony domestic violence cases can include arguing that:

-If you or a loved one is facing felony domestic violence charges, call (719) 227-0007 or email us for a free, confidential consultation with a trusted Colorado Springs domestic violence lawyer at Anaya-McKedy, P.C.
+If you or a loved one is facing felony domestic violence charges, call (719) 227-0007 or email us for a free, confidential consultation with a trusted Colorado Springs domestic violence lawyer at Anaya & Chadderdon, P.C.
 We are available 24/7 to:

-Do NOT settle for a guilty plea without contacting Anaya-McKedy, P.C.
+Don’t settle for a guilty plea without contacting Anaya & Chadderdon, P.C. first.
 Put your freedom, reputation and future in the experienced hands of our lawyers.
 We will fight for you and work relentlessly to defend you, minimize the negative impacts and achieve the best outcomes possible.

 We understand that your case is likely the most important thing in your life, and we will treat it with the highest level of expertise, professionalism, care and diligence.

-Our extensive experience and record of success in domestic violence (and other criminal) cases have earned us many professional honors, 5-star reviews on Facebook and Google, and the respect of colleagues, local judges and prosecutors.
+Our extensive experience and record of success in domestic violence (and other criminal) cases have earned us many professional honors, 5-star reviews online, and the respect of colleagues, local judges and prosecutors around Colorado.